 To get a full understanding of the issues facing DCS, Gov. Eric Holcomb called for the Child Welfare

 In our modern digital age, it seems that any piece of information, no matter how broad or specific, can be found with a quick Google search.
-More and more we find ourselves turning to the internet to look up the answers to our questions, but did you know that Indiana has been hard at work making information
+More and more we find ourselves turning to the internet to look up the answers to our questions, but did you know that Indiana has been hard at work making informati

 Each year during the legislative session, members of the Indiana General Assembly conduct committee hearings, participate in debates and take part in discussions with constituents as we consider new laws that will address important issues facing Indiana.

-However, throughout the session, lawmakers may
+However, throughout the session, law

 The Indiana General Assembly convened May 14 for a one-day special session called by the governor.
 During this time, my colleagues and I passed four time-sensitive bills that could not wait until the 2019 session.
 This legislation will add additional funding for school safety, update our tax code